matekno/marley-winston/docs/transports.md

 ## Looking for maintainers

-These transports are part of the `winston` Github organization but are actively seeking new maintainers.
+These transports are part of the `marley` Github organization but are actively seeking new maintainers.
 Interested in getting involved?
-Open an issue on `winston` to get the conversation started!
+Open an issue on `marley` to get the conversation started!

 * [CouchDB](#couchdb-transport)
 * [Loggly](#loggly-transport)